maxpblum/make-album/README.md

     on its own line.
 This might not work as intended in all cases, so the best supported way to do this is to add a `break` on one line, then `rows` or `columns` on the next line. (`break` should be skipped for the very first page.)
+  * To add temporary page captions (useful for finding a page in the browser with ctrl+f), add them following the word `break`, on the same line, e.g.
+    `break: June vacation section`.
+  * To omit a photo, just remove that photo's whole line from `pagination.txt`.
+* Use `per_photo_styles.css` to make changes to individual photo stylings, or page stylings.
+This may be tricky if you aren't familiar with HTML+CSS.
+You can select a photo whose code is `abc` with `.photo.abc`, or if you've added a tag like `silly-dog-photo` you can select it with `.photo.silly-dog-photo`.
+If you want to make changes to the page that *contains* that photo, select `.page.abc` or `.page.silly-dog-photo`.
+Beware, these changes might not have the intended effects if you edit `pagination.txt` afterwards, since different photos may be grouped together on the same page after a pagination change.
+To ensure some consistency, use forced page breaks to block any automatic re-pagination for the enclosed list of photos.

+### Direct in-browser editing

+If you can't make quite the changes you want via `pagination.txt`, `per_photo_styles.css`, and `sizing.json`, but you can get your desired results by editing the DOM and/or styles in your browser, your best bet is probably to get as close as possible using the methods above, then Save a copy of the album somewhere *other* than the album directory using the browser's save function.
+After that, you ought to be able to repeatedly load that new saved copy, edit it in the browser, and re-save it (or save yet another copy).

+### Save to PDF

+If you used a low number of pixels per unit in `sizing.json`, edit this to be a large enough number for printing.
+If your units are inches, you should set this to the maximum DPI supported by your printer or printing service.

+Remove page border and temporary captions by entering `togglePrintMode();` in the browser's JS console.
+You can do this as many times as you like to switch between editing mode and print mode.

+Use your the "Save to PDF" function provided by your browser and/or OS (as a printer option) to create a PDF.
+Make sure that the PDF is set to use a page size that matche the dimensions you need to print to, as well as the dimensions in `sizing.json`.